 4. Limit alone time

 For my family, we make it a point to have meals without phones or iPads.
 My husband and I believe that children do not need to be entertained all the time.
-At meal times, we learn to wait on each other and we simply talk and eat together.
-We have practiced this since young and it has been going well for us.
+At mealtimes, we learn to wait on each other and we simply talk and eat together.
+We have practised this since young and it has been going well for us.

 Of all the above suggestions, I would strongly recommend the first two – leading by example and finding positive healthy activities to engage in.
 This would help or at least set you and your child on the right track towards a more balanced use of smart gadgets.

 This article was first published in The New Age Parents e-magazine.

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.